-- · to soft, light and thin objects, e.g. fingers - over the last 1⁄4 in (4 mm) of the closing path - during resetting - when the side window is closed again manually immediately after automatic reversing button to open the side window again.
+- to soft, light and thin objects, e.g. fingers - over the last 1/6 in (4 mm) of the closing path - · during resetting - when the side window is closed again manually immediately after automatic reversing

 The reversing function cannot prevent someone from becoming trapped in these situations.